• Skip to main content

 Dry Brine the Turkey Overnight

-• Place the turkey on a wire rack placed on top of a baking sheet.
+• Place the turkey on a wire rack placed on top of a baking sheet or in a V shaped rack inside of a pan.

-• Mix together the ½ cup Kosher salt and 3 Tbsp pepper, and sprinkle generously over the top and bottom and inside the cavities of the turkey.
+• Mix together the ½ cup Kosher salt and 3 tablespoon pepper, and sprinkle generously over the top and bottom and inside the cavities of the turkey.
 DO NOT use cooking oil to adhere or skin will not get crispy.
+If you prefer BBQ rub instead of just salt, add it now but choose a rub that does contain salt so the turkey will brine.

-½ Cup Kosher Salt, 3 Tbsp Fresh Course Ground Black Pepper
+½ Cup Kosher Salt, 3 tablespoon Coarse Ground Black Pepper

 • Place the turkey, on the wire rack and baking sheet in the refrigerator overnight or for at least 4-6 hours.